jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

 ## Read Code and Learn What Good Code Looks Like

-Find a way to find good code.
+To start with, it's important to understand the purpose of code:

+_To define a process so people can understand it._

+That's right, code is not for computers, it's for people.
+The computers will
+run assembly code that's very difficult for humans to read; we've developed programming languages on top of that hard-to-read code to make it easier for us to understand and discuss with others.

+The code has to work, yes, but it's main goal after that is **to be readable**!

+Reading good code can help you understand what that looks like and how to suggest changes that will improve other people's code so that's a great way to improve in this area.

+But where do you find good code?

+Thankfully, other people have had the same question and answered it for us.
+Here are a few lists of codebases that have good code:

+-

+And one place for suggestions about how to write good code:

+- [clean-code-javascript][cc-js]

+Note that I didn't say anything about the language or frameworks in the code.
+Although it can definitely help to read some good code that applies to the tech you're working on, reading good code in other languages can help you see patterns that apply in all environments, too!

 Read it.
 A lot.
 Stop and figure out what something confusing is about.
 Go to some code you don't know is good - see if you can tell.

+As one final note, don't forget that there's a difference between good code and style.
+There are many different ways to format and organize code - 2 spaces vs.
+4 spaces vs. tabs for indentation, etc. Use the style guide for your organization or try to get your team to agree on one from somewhere else and use that.
+But style is just how the code is formatted.
+Good code can be created in any style.

 ## Find Good Mentors and Teachers

 There are a lot of software developers of all levels writing blog posts, making videos, and recording podcasts about software.
 They'll all tell you what they think is the best way and what they think you should know, but how to tell who _really_ knows?

 One good way to tell: **Do they talk about tradeoffs?**

 Software engineering has a lot of tradeoffs:

 - How good can we make the next feature vs. how fast can we get it to the users
 - Using the first variable name that comes to mind vs. taking the time to brainstorm
 - Picking a library you know vs. taking more time to research possible alternatives you'd have to learn how to use, but might work better
 - Discussing coding styles with your team so there's a consisent, readable style vs. using that time to get more code written, even if it's harder to read